Tournaments, Contestant Heterogeneity and Performance

 Another concern about our identification strategy is that while the assignment of contestants via the tournament draw generates "quasi-random" variation in the opponents' ability and thus contestant heterogeneity in the first stage of the tournament, the heterogeneity among contestants in the upcoming stages is to some degree, but potentially not entirely exogenous.
 To address this concern, we show in Column 4 of Table \ref{apptab:table_rob_new} that our results are unchanged when we drop the last two stages of each tournament in our sample.
-We also show a robustness check in which we add the ability of the expected (or realized) next opponent as an additional control variable to our model.
-Our results are not affected by this extension (Table \ref{apptab:table_rob_new}, Column 7).

 A final concern may relate to our outcome variable.
-In our main analysis, we use the 3-darts average over the first nine darts as our performance measure.
-We chose this measure for the following reasons: 1) We can observe the performance in the same task for the higher-ability and lower-ability contestants 2) The dominant strategy within the first nine darts is to score the maximum number of points possible, and there are no strategic considerations.
+Our main analysis uses the 3-darts average over the first nine darts as our performance measure.
+We chose this measure for the following reasons: 1) We can observe the performance in the same task for the higher-ability and lower-ability contestants 2) The dominant strategy within the first nine darts is to score the maximum number of points possible and there are few strategic considerations.
 Strategic choices solely arise as soon as a contestant ’sets’ the remaining number of points to be scored to a certain value by a throw that is not aimed at the maximum point yield.
-However, even though only a very small number of legs end with nine darts, there exists the possibility to finish a leg with exactly nine darts or that the ninth dart is already strategically played to ease the "double out".
+However, even though only a very small number of legs end with nine darts, there exists the possibility of finishing a leg with exactly nine darts or that the ninth dart is already strategically played to ease the "double out".